 - Support black students during their educational stay with facilities and services, and

 - Increase graduation rates by preparing students for post-graduate school or the workforce.

-“As a proud recipient of the UC San Diego Black Alumni Scholarship, I encourage other students to take advantage of this opportunity,” exclaimed Antoine Stevens-Phillips, a 2016 recipient of the Arts & Humanities scholarship and current Thomas Murphy Fellow at The San Diego Foundation.
+“As a proud recipient of the UC San Diego Black Alumni Scholarship, I encourage other students to take advantage of this opportunity,” exclaimed Antoine Stevens-Phillips, a 2016 recipient of the Arts & Humanities scholarship and former Thomas Murphy Fellow at The San Diego Foundation.